Spider-Man: Homecoming: Cast

 A 15-year-old who gained spider-like abilities after being bitten by a radioactive spider.
-Producers Kevin Feige and Amy Pascal were impressed by Holland's performances in The Impossible (2012), Wolf Hall (2015), and In the Heart of the Sea (2015).
-Holland took inspiration from previous Spider-Man actors Tobey Maguire and Andrew Garfield but also hoped to deliver something "new and exciting" with his take on the character, the first to focus on Parker as "dealing with everyday problems that a 15-year-old deals with as well as trying to save the city".
-Holland attended the Bronx High School of Science in the Bronx for a few days to prepare for the role, where other students did not believe he was cast as Spider-Man.
-Holland felt this would carry over well to the film, where other characters do not suspect Parker of being Spider-Man.
+Producers Kevin Feige and Amy Pascal were impressed by Holland's performances in projects such as the films The Impossible (2012) and In the Heart of the Sea (2015), and the television series Wolf Hall (2015).
+Holland took inspiration from previous Spider-Man actors Tobey Maguire and Andrew Garfield but also hoped to deliver something "new and exciting" with his take on the character, the first to focus on Peter as "dealing with everyday problems that a 15-year-old deals with as well as trying to save the city".
+Holland attended the Bronx High School of Science in the Bronx for a few days to prepare for the role; other students did not believe he was cast as Spider-Man.
+Holland felt this would carry over well to the film, where other characters do not suspect Peter of being Spider-Man.
 It took 25 to 45 minutes for Holland to get into costume, depending on if he had to wear a stunt harness underneath the suit.
 Holland initially signed for six MCU films, including three Spider-Man films.